mrhouzlane/RuneTrust/README.md

 ## How It’s Made:

-RuneTrust is composed of two key contracts that integrate **Fhenix** contracts:
+RuneTrust is composed of three key components that integrate **Fhenix** contracts:

 ### 1. LendingContract
 - **Purpose**: Facilitates decentralized lending based on encrypted trust scores.